Course Title: US&R RESCUER COURSE

 If Students require HAZMAT OPS enroll in course number 9E-F99/920-F969MC0, CRE Responder Basic

-Scope: Training in this course includes all specific competencies outlined in NFPA 1006, Standard for Technical Rescuer Professional Qualifications Level I and II in Rope, Confined Space, Trench, Structural Collapse, Vehicle and Machinery Rescue.
+Scope: Training in this course includes all specific competencies outlined in NFPA 1006, Standard for Technical Rescuer Professional Qualifications at the Awareness, Operations, and Technician Level in Rope, Confined Space, Trench, Structural Collapse, Common Passenger Vehicle, Heavy Vehicle and Machinery Rescue.

-Students will conduct hands on testing after each Level 1 block of instruction and after each Level 2 block of instruction, to test their skills on the application of each rescue.
+Students will conduct hands on testing for each level of certification: Awareness, Operations, and Technician to test their skills on the application of each rescue.

 Students will conduct the following Rescues:

-6. Vehicle Rescue: using cutters and spreaders (Jaws-of-Life) to remove doors and roofs, stabilizing vehicles and buses to prevent any movement, and packing patients trapped under vehicles, inside buses and other vehicle types.
-50 hours.
+5. Common Passenger Vehicle Rescue: using cutters and spreaders (Jaws-of-Life) to remove doors and roofs, stabilizing vehicles and buses to prevent any movement, and packing patients trapped inside and under vehicles.30 hours.

 7. Machinery Rescue: Disentangle victims caught in fans, hoppers, lathes, farm machinery.
-The stabilization and the lock-out-tag-out of these pieces of machinery.
+The stabilization of small and large machinery and neutralize energy sources using lock-out-tag-out procedures.
 20 hours.

 Students will also receive a Basic Life Support (BLS) certification, DA Certification, and a Service School Academic Evaluation Report, DA Form 1059.